johnsam7/Evaler/README.md

 # Evaler
-For evaluating spatial fidelity of M/EEG source estimates.
+Resolution metrics for evaluating spatial fidelity of M/EEG source estimates.

-Example code in api.py, code for regenerating data and figures in "Spatial Fidelity of MEG/EEG Source Estimates: A Unified Evaluation Approach" is in for_manuscript.py.
+Example code in for_manuscript.py and some subject data in subj_data for regenerating data and figures in "Spatial Fidelity of MEG/EEG Source Estimates: A Unified Evaluation Approach".

-Dependencies: MNE-python, numpy, matplotlib, mayavi, plyfile
+Dependencies: The MNE-python environment and plyfile.